Multilingual content retrieval and answer generation

 Set the language for generated answers

 This configuration applies only for RGA.
 If you’ve configured your RGA model to retrieve content in multiple languages, you can apply additional configuration to set the language of the generated answers.
-Typically, you’d set it to match the language of the content that the RGA model retrieves, but you can set it to a different language.
+Typically, you would set it to match the language of the content that the RGA model retrieves, but you can set it to a different language.
 If set to a different language than the content, the generative LLM translates the generated answer.

 To determine the language of the generated answer, the RGA model relies on a locale setting that specifies the language and region.

-is the locale for English in the United States, and fr-FR
+For example, en-US is the locale for English in the United States, and fr-FR is the locale for French in France.

 Depending on how you choose to configure your RGA implementation, the locale that’s used for the generated answer can come from the search interface, the query pipeline, or the RGA model configuration itself.
 Once a locale is established, the RGA model includes that locale in the prompt that’s sent to the LLM for answer generation.
 The generative LLM then generates the answer in that language.

-No matter how you configure your RGA implementation, RGA ultimately relies on two parameters to establish the locale: targetLocaleFromRequest
+No matter how you configure your RGA implementation, RGA ultimately relies on two parameters to establish the locale: targetLocaleFromRequest and targetLocale.

 These parameters are typically set in the RGA model configuration, but they can also be set in the RGA model association in the query pipeline.